joergschwarzwaelder/hhc2023/Objective-18/README.md

 ![RadioFaxDecoder](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-18/RadioFaxDecoder.png)
 Freq: `10426` Hz

-With the above private key we can create a signature for the above JWT token for the "GeeseIslandsSuperChiefCommunicationsOfficer" role and have access to the transmitter station.
+With the above private key we can create a signature for the above JWT token for the "GeeseIslandsSuperChiefCommunicationsOfficer" role and have with this role access to the transmitter station.

-Setting these three values
+Setting these three values in the transmitter station finalizes the objective:

 https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-18/completion.png

 **Achievement: The Captain's Comms**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzMzE1ODk0NiwtMjAxMDE5MjYzXX0=
+eyJoaXN0b3J5IjpbLTIwMTEyMTEwMTQsLTIwMTAxOTI2M119
 -->